 Leader Size And Hook Size For Trout

-If your hook size for trout is wrong those big wise old trout will ignore it.
+If your hook size is wrong, those big wise old trout will ignore it.

 The size of your leader should also be considered when considering your hook size.
-This is something a lot of guys don’t think about when choosing the hook size for trout.
+This is something a lot of guys don’t think about when choosing the hook size.

 Many anglers think they need and big strong hood because they are fishing for big trout.
 But trout can be line-shy and that means that a big strong hook will never be put to its full potential because the chances are that the lighter leader will always break long before the hook will bend or break.

 If you want a big wise old trout to bite, you need a leader and a hook size that they won’t see.

 One of the reasons that I use size 10 trout hooks for steelhead without worrying that I’m going to bend out hooks is because I know that if I pull too hard my leader will break long before my hook will bend so I never have to worry about a bent or broken hook, especially since I only use good quality trout hooks.